- Vatis Tech, a Romanian speech recognition startup that specializes in continental languages, raises EUR 200K in Seed Round.

 Focus on Continental European Languages

 The company created a proprietary dataset and a dedicated team that constantly transcribed (and keeps transcribing) audio from a continuous learning pipeline to train the AI.
+The company has understood what and how the AI would help in transcribing the audio (similar to software like https://www.resolute.ai/nebula-enterprise-search) and has now become an integral part of the job.
 Naturally, the first language for which the platform was trained was Romanian.
 However, the company also works on speech recognition for other European languages, including French, Italian, German, Dutch, and Polish.

 Early Game Ventures’ founder and managing partner Cristian Munteanu tells ITKeyMedia that Vatis Tech’s choice of languages was one of the reasons for his company’s decision to invest in the startup.